 Engagement and viewability are important metrics to measure when trying to launch a successful business video.
-They measure how much of the video that viewer watches and if they interact with a call to action.
+They measure how much of the video that the viewer watches and if they interact with a call to action.
 Here are some character design tips to help your video become more immersive.

 Some people measure each separately, but to me, they are interconnected.
 No one is going to click on your call to action if they don't finish watching your video.
 So with that in mind, here's a few quick tips on how to make the characters in your video a little more personable.
 An audience liking your characters and being invested in the story will increase engagement and put more money in your pocket.

-They will give you the visual cues to describe your characters and attitudes.
-Shape symbolism can be in important in determining how the viewer reacts to your characters.
-Examples Circles: appealing, good, cute, cuddly, endearing, friendly.
+They will give you the visual cues to describe your concept art character and attitudes.
+Shape symbolism can be important in determining how the viewer reacts to your characters.
+Examples of Circles: appealing, good, cute, cuddly, endearing, friendly.
 Squares: dependable, solid, strong.
 Triangles: sinister, suspicious, villain, bad.
 Use the right combination for the characters in your video so the story is clear and easy to digest.

 To learn more about building a character with shape language check out this course on Skillshare.